larrynorcrossva/pie-local-development/README.md

-# NOTE: This is a stripped down version of the Docker Local Development (https://coderepo.mobilehealth.va.gov/projects/DEV/repos/docker-local-development/browse) code that ONLY stands up the services required for VAR-related development
+# ** DRAFT ** NOTE: This is a stripped down version of the Docker Local Development (https://coderepo.mobilehealth.va.gov/projects/DEV/repos/docker-local-development/browse) code that ONLY stands up the services required for VAR-related development

-##VAR Development Environment Setup
+###VAR Development Environment Setup
 For best performance, it is recommended you allocate 10GB to Docker in a machine of a minimum 16GB available RAM.
 The stack is broken down into five main components: